Black Molly Tropical Fish InformationPoecilia sphenops

 The Black Molly is a long-standing popular aquarium fish due to its ease of keeping, breeding and tolerance of water conditions.
 Like many popular aquarium fish however, the species has been over bred to the point that many specimens are weak and require specific conditions in order to remain healthy.
 Temperature fluctuations, especially cooler temperatures leave the Black Molly prone to disease.
 A symptom known as 'shimmering' where the fish swims on the spot with fins clamped in an awkward fashion is a common indicator.
 Skin based problems such as whitespot and velvet disease are also common.
 The chances of these problems occurring can be dramatically reduced by the addition of aquarium salt to the water.
 In hard, warm water with added salt the Black Molly is a relatively hardy fish, which is easy to care for, and well suited to a community aquarium.
 The wild variety is blue/green with orange spots & can tolerate cooler water.
 Long finned and veil tail varieties are also available, as is a 'balloon molly' variety with a heavily enlarged and rounded belly.
 It is the opinion of Think Fish that the balloon varieties push selective breeding too far and this variety can only be described as a disabled and deformed fish which has no place in modern, ethical fishkeeping.
 Males may harass females so more females should be in a group than males.
 Can be kept in brackish water and even acclimatized to fully saline conditions.
 Will eat algae.

 If you have a question about keeping Black Molly's then please use our Black Molly help forum.
-Join 100's of other fish enthusiasts with 1000's of years experience between them.
+Join 100's of other fish enthusiasts with 1000's of years experience between them caring for and keeping fish like these.